filipezabala/voice/paper/paper.md

 ## Statement of Need

 Audio data analysis is complex due to variability in file formats and the lack of integrated tools.
 While packages like `seewave` [@sueur2008seewave] provide foundational capabilities, they often require specialized knowledge.
 The `voice` package addresses these challenges by combining existing functionalities with novel features such as *Formant Removals*, which enhance predictive accuracy for tasks like sex classification.

 Its user-friendly design makes it accessible to researchers in linguistics, psychology, and bioacoustics, where audio data remains underutilized.

-The package is particularly useful for researchers in fields such as linguistics, psychology, and bioacoustics, where audio data is underutilized due to the lack of accessible tools.
+There are currently work fronts in these areas making use of `voice` functionalities.
 By simplifying the extraction and analysis of audio features, `voice` lowers the barrier to entry for researchers and expands the potential for audio data in scientific studies.

 ## Features

 ### Core Functions

 1. **`extract_features`**:
-   Extracts standardized audio features (e.g., *Formant Dispersion*, *Formant Position*) from files, leveraging `wrassp` and `tuneR` while introducing new metrics to capture vocal tract characteristics.
+   Extracts standardized audio features from files (e.g., *F0*, *Formant Dispersion*, *Gain*, *MFCC*), leveraging `wrassp` and `tuneR` while introducing new metrics to capture vocal tract characteristics.

 2. **`tag`**:
-   Attaches summarized audio features (mean, median, etc.) to datasets, supporting anonymization and privacy-aware analysis via a *6-number summary*.
+   Attaches summarized audio features to datasets, supporting anonymization and privacy-aware analysis via a *6-number summary* (mean, median, standard deviation, coefficient of variation, interquartile range and median absolute deviation).

 3. **`diarize`**:
    Identifies speaker segments using Python's `pyannote-audio` [@bredin2019pyannote], generating RTTM files for transcription and analysis.